slovnicki/beamer/README.md

 }
 ```

-- provide `beamLocations` to `RootRouterDelegate` as we would to `BeamerRouterDelegate` and have `Beamer` somewhere deep within those locations (see [nested navigation example](https://github.com/slovnicki/beamer/tree/master/examples/nested_navigation)).
+- provide `locationBuilder` to `RootRouterDelegate` as we would to `BeamerRouterDelegate` and have `Beamer` somewhere deep within those locations (see [nested navigation example](https://github.com/slovnicki/beamer/tree/master/examples/nested_navigation)).

 ```dart
 class MyApp extends StatelessWidget {